khannashiv/Observability-Practice/Custom-metric-Instrumentation-alertmanager/readme.md

 - `<<LOAD_BALANCER_DNS_NAME>>/crash`
 - You should receive an email once the application container has restarted at least 3 times.

-## Outcomes of Handson in the form of screenshots
+## Outcomes of custom metric implementation along with alertmanager.
 ---

 ![Custom Metrics-1](images/custom-metrics-1.png)